inspec/inspec-aws/docs/resources/aws_cloud_formation_stack_set.md

 The name that's associated with the stack set.

-For additional information, see the [AWS documentation on AWS CloudFormation stack set](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cloudformation-stackset.html).
+For additional information, see the [AWS documentation on the `AWS::CloudFormation::StackSet` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cloudformation-stackset.html).

 ## Properties